strategineer/personal-website/content/blog/2025-01-23/index.md

 Although it didn't cause any serious problems in our campaign, it was an interesting challenge balancing combat encounters involving both our dwarven Pit Fighter Brod with 30 HP with a bunch of abilities that made him really hard to kill as well as Blotbug, our 4 HP goblin Witch.

-I would suggest you think carefully about allowing players to play any of these extra classes in your campaign.
+I would suggest thinking carefully about allowing players to pick any of these extra classes in your campaign, especially for players new to roleplaying who'd be better served by playing a simple class.

 ### Darkness rules are hard to use